What Is a 401(k)?

 Investopedia / Ellen Lindner

-The 401(k) plan was designed to encourage Americans to save for retirement.
-Among the benefits they offer is tax savings.
+Still, the 401(k) plan was designed to encourage Americans to save for retirement.
+Among its benefits are tax savings.
 There are two main options, traditional and Roth, each with distinct tax advantages.

 Traditional 401(k)